SpenserJ/Ansible-Webhost/README.md

 # Ansible Webhost

-This package contains an Ansible playbook for configuring a Debian or CentOS host with a combination of Apache, PHP, and MySQL.
+This package contains an Ansible playbook for configuring a Debian host with a combination of Nginx, PHP, and MySQL.
 The host will have UFW/IPTables running, and websites can be deployed via Git automatically.

 ## Requirements